ocaml/ocaml.org/data/tutorials/language/0lg_01_basic_datatypes.md

 val map : ('a -> 'b) -> 'a tree -> 'b tree = <fun>
 ```

 In the OCaml community, as well as in the larger functional programming community, the word *polymorphism* is used loosely.
 It is applied to things working in a similar fashion with various types.
 In this broad sense, several features of OCaml are polymorphic.
-Each uses a particular form of polymorphism, including its own name.
+Each uses a particular form of polymorphism and has a name.
 In summary, OCaml has several forms of polymorphism.
-In most cases, the distinction between those concepts is blurred, but it sometimes necessary to distinguish them.
+In most cases, the distinction between those concepts is blurred, but it is sometimes necessary to distinguish them.

 Here are the terms applicable to data types:
 1. `'a list`, `'a option`, and `'a tree` are very often said to be polymorphic types.
-Formally, `bool list` or `int option` are the types, whilst `list` and `option` are [type operators](https://en.wikipedia.org/wiki/Type_constructor) that take a type as a parameter and result in a type.
+Formally, `bool list` or `int option` are the types, whilst `list` and `option` are [type operators](https://en.wikipedia.org/wiki/Type_constructor) that take a type parameter and result in a type.
 This is a form of [parametric polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism). `'a list` and `'a option` denote [type families](https://en.wikipedia.org/wiki/Type_family), which are all the types created by applying type parameters to the operators.
 2. OCaml has something called _Polymorphic Variants_.
 Although the types `option`, `list`, and `tree` are variants and polymorphic, they aren't polymorphic variants.
 They are type-parametrised variants.
 We stick to this usage and say the variants in this section are polymorphic.
-OCaml polymorphic variants are [covered in another tutorial](https://v2.ocaml.org/learn/tutorials/labels.html).
+OCaml polymorphic variants are covered in [another tutorial](docs/labels#more-variants-polymorphic-variants).

 ### Records